Best mountain biking trails in New South Wales

 Awaba Mountain Bike Park (Intermediate)

 The Hunter Valley Region in general is absolutely overflowing with fantastic mountain biking experiences, so take this one as a representative of the region (since we can't list them all here).
-Awaba itself has an excellently rugged 12km cross country loop, plus a set of long and exhilarating downhill sections that are mostly suitable for riders with at least intermediate levels of skill.
-Keep an eye out, too (so you know what to avoid!), for the nearby unsanctioned riding area of Killingworth.
+Awaba Mountain Bike Park itself has an excellently rugged 12km cross country loop, plus a set of long and exhilarating downhill sections that are mostly suitable for riders with at least intermediate levels of skill.

 Wylde MTB Trail (Easy/Intermediate)

 Located in South-West Sydney, Wylde is run by Western Sydney Parklands and has been recently upgraded.
-Consisting of a 12km loop of relatively flat intermediate level (at MOST) cross country track, as well as shorter 6km and 3km loops with the harder parts cut out, this trail is a great place for beginners to start picking up skills without heading too far out of Sydney.
+Consisting of a 12km loop of relatively flat, intermediate level (at MOST) cross country track, as well as shorter 6km and 3km loops with the harder parts cut out, this is a great place for beginners to start picking up skills without heading too far out of Sydney.
 Be wary riding in high summer due to hard-baked ground and the lack of tree cover.

 Hornsby Mountain Bike Trail aka Old Man's Valley (Intermediate)